 Don't trust them, either?

 There are many stories around about doctors' strikes accompanied by lower death rates, like in Israel 1973 and 1990, Los Angeles and Bogotá (Colombia) 1976.
 They are true enough—just don't jump to conclusions; there may be more to the problem than us poor suckers with no statistical knowledge can imagine—here is a convoluted explanation.
 Remember Semmelweiss!
+Then, there's the Crib Death

-And also, mind and reflect on how doctorsbred penicillin-resistant syphilis by preventively giving the antibiotic to prostitutes.
+And further, mind and reflect on how doctorsbred penicillin-resistant syphilis by preventively giving the antibiotic to prostitutes.
 Ask doctors and nurses to clean their hands before touching you.
 If you are worried about being too aggressive, just remember, your life is at stake.
 And don't skip the next item!

 Superbugs Mind the antibiotics resistant Superbugs grown in hospitals.
 Not that you can do much about them...
 According to the NYTimes 20% of all patients in US hospitals are infected with one type of these, resulting in long stays and more operations to cut out infected body parts.
 This is just because of sloppy hygiene.
 Microscopes crawl with these microbes; and stethoscopes, transferred from one person's skin to another's without any cleaning, also teem with them.
 The problem is expected to increase rapidly.
 And it does, or it was even worse then already: Hospital infections are the fourth-leading cause of death in the United States.
 These infections kill as many people each year in [the USA] as AIDS, breast cancer and auto accidents combined.
 Hospital Infections Kill Tens of Thousands Every Year